 - The NEF may forward to the PCF the additional parameters received at the NEF, and the PCF derives the 5QI and sets the PCC Rule accordingly.
 The PCF includes the Time Domain to the PCC Rule.

 - The response from PCF to NEF, and NEF to AF contains additional information on the TSC resources allocated for the request.

+To support configuration of Hold and Forward Buffers in the UE/DS-TT or UPF/NW-TT, the AF may send a PMIC containing traffic pattern parameters from the TSC Assistance Container and Burst Spread.

 4. The PCF creates the PCC rule and provides to SMF.
 And PCF also includes the TSC traffic pattern information from NEF/AF.